Our Team

 While in law school, Mae won numerous scholarships and prizes in recognition of her academic achievement and advocacy in her community, including a YWCA Woman of Distinction Award.
 She was also a union member organizer, contributing to the successful certification of two large bargaining units of precarious workers at McGill University.

-Before studying law, Mae was a co-founder of a community and advocacy center for Philippine migrant workers and their families.
+Prior to her legal studies, Mae was a community organizer with temporary foreign workers, co-founding a community and advocacy center for Philippine migrant workers and their families.

-The daughter of migrant workers, Mae brings to her practice a deep seated commitment to social justice and workers’ rights stemming from her lived experiences as a community and union organizer.
+The daughter of migrant workers, Mae brings to her practice a deep seated commitment to social justice and workers’ rights stemming from her lived experiences as a low wage worker and community and union organizer.
 She is particularly skilled in handling politically sensitive matters and prides herself in achieving creative solutions for her clients.

 Education